 The plan shall include indicators provided by the Vermont Agency of Education as well as additional indicators determined locally.
 These indicators will identify student performance data obtained from state and local assessments and other information related to student performance and social and emotional wellbeing, and which may include, but is not limited to, dropout and retention rates, attendance, course enrollment patterns and graduation rates, and demographic data or other documented evidence of bias or discriminatory treatment as a result of, or based upon, the reasons set forth in Section 2113 and the Statement of Purpose of this Manual.
-Indicators-may shall-also include data on school practices and leadership and data on disproportional student representation in school programs, which include but are not necessarily limited to, special education referrals, discipline, suspension and detention actions, enrollment in and successful completion of flexible pathways, career training opportunities, advanced placement courses, athletic and extra-curricular participation.
+Indicators-may shall-also include data on school programs, which include but are not necessarily limited to, special education referrals, discipline, suspension and detention actions, enrollment in and successful completion of flexible pathways, career training opportunities, advanced placement courses, athletic and extra-curricular participation.